 Apple has pioneered smartphone and tablet accessibility features for years making its iPhone and iPad ideal for users with specific needs. iOS 14 and iPadOS 14 release is no different as Apple has continued to improve the accessibility capabilities of its devices in the upcoming iOS version.

+Apple is as aware as anyone that features and apps for disabled people are very important.
 This year’s updates include features like Sound Recognition, Prominence feature support for sign language in FaceTime Group calls and Headphones Accommodation, all of which focus on people with speaking and hearing issues.

 iOS 14 Accessibility Features

 Let’s take a look at each of these features and see how they are going to help iPhone and iPad users worldwide.

 iOS 14 brings a new sound recognition feature to the iPhone, which makes the device listen for certain sounds using the on-device intelligence.
 If it detects a certain type of sound it will notify the user.

 Sound Recognition is capable of recognizing a wide range of sounds including fire alarms, appliance bells, doorbells, smoke detectors, sirens, cats, dogs, water running, baby crying and humans shouting.
 When the iPhone detects any of theses sounds it will send a notification alert mentioning what kind of sound it has detected.
 If you are constantly getting an unnecessary notification for a sound you can also tell iPhone to stop sending alerts for that particular sound for the next 5 minutes, 30 minutes or 2 hours, which is very useful.

 While the Sound Recognition feature is designed for users who have hearing loss it can also be useful for those who are always wearing headphones and want to stay aware of their surroundings.